Conference on Production Systems and Logistics

 The aim of the Conference on Production Systems and Logistics (CPSL) is to promote exchange on current topics and knowledge on production systems and logistics and to create an innovative environment for the generation of scientific ideas.
 Therfore, the CPSL is partnering with renowned research institutions, publishers and scientific societies.
 Leading scientific experts are invited to present their research results and studies after a comprehensive review process and to discuss them with other participants.
 The subsequent dissemination of the reviewed papers will provide a wide scope and support for future research.

-The data driven enterprise – How to close the Gap between today`s and tomorrow`s business
+Podium Discussion – How to close the Gap between Science and Industry?

 In order to ensure a high scientific quality the CPSL uses a new Peer-Review System, which has the benefits that all researchers can have an impact on the contributions while a baseline standard is set by an established institution.